 Materials like mud bricks and palm fronds provide shelter from the desert sun.
 It is beside a lake recognize as Lake Quran and does not pollute the lake.

 This home located in Accra, Ghana and designed by Joe Osae- Ado.
 The guy behind this design had an aim of building a home.
 That is an attractive and friendly to the eco- system.
 Materials used to construct the house are readily available that are timber, mud, and adobe blocks.
-Ventilation is support by screens make by slatted wood to replace air conditioners.
+Ventilation is support by screens makes by slatted wood to replace air conditioners.
 The floor breeze cools the house as its raised three feet off the ground.
 Backup solar systems use only the electric power is not available.